-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in a computer-driven society, it's probably not that surprising that your creditworthiness comes down to a single number.

-Credit reporting agencies use your history of paying all types of loans to compile your FICO score.
+Credit reporting agencies use your loan payment history in order to compile this score.

-- Your Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Late Payments - Do you have a history of late payments?
+- Late Payments - Do you have any payments later than 30 days?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?